What Is a Soft Tissue Sarcoma?

 - Fibromyxoid sarcoma, low-grade

 - Gastrointestinal stromal tumor (GIST): This is a type of sarcoma that develops in the digestive tract.
-It is covered in a separate document, Gastrointestinal Stromal Tumor (GIST).
+It is covered in Gastrointestinal Stromal Tumor (GIST).

 - Kaposi sarcoma: This is a type of sarcoma that develops from the cells lining lymph or blood vessels.
-It is covered in a separate document, Kaposi Sarcoma
+It is covered in Kaposi Sarcoma.

 - Liposarcoma (includes dedifferentiated, myxoid, and pleomorphic liposarcomas)

 - Malignant peripheral nerve sheath tumors (includes neurofibrosarcomas, neurogenic sarcomas, and malignant schwannomas)

 - Rhabdomyosarcoma: This is the most common type of soft tissue sarcoma seen in children and is discussed in Rhabdomyosarcoma.